kenjennings/Atari-Breakout76/README01AssetEstimation.md

 Therefore 208 Atari scan lines divided by 400 emulator screen scan lines provide a Breakout-to-Atari scaling factor of 0.52 (or in the other direction 1.92307692308).

 However, this scaling factor is correct only for vertical estimation.
 The Breakout emulator screen grab is taken from an internet video intended for display on a modern screen with square pixels.
-Therefore the emulator screen pixels are square.
+Therefore the emulator screen pixels are assumed to be square.
 Real Atari pixels are based on the NTSC color clock timing which is not square.
 (This aspect ratio for the color clock horizontal to scan line vertical size relationship is the same for other systems following NTSC specifications -- Bally Astrocade, Atari 2600, Apple II, Amiga.)
 Therefore, an additional scaling factor is needed to determine the real horizontal dimension measured in color clocks per the number of square pixels in the screen grab image.

 The color clock horizontal to vertical ratio is 22 / 13 which is a 1.692307 scaling factor (or 0.5909090909 when multiplying in the other direction.)
 (The 22 / 13 ratio is derived from the 11 / 13 aspect ratio published in the Amiga's RKM/Hardware Reference Manual for the Amiga's low resolution/140ns pixels which are 1/2 color clock wide.)